 I have been recycling my mobile phones for years.
-It has enabled me to upgrade early on several occasions… Without being left out of pocket by early cancellation fees.
+It’s enabled me to upgrade early on several occasions… Without being left out of pocket by early cancellation fees.

 There are a lot of phone recycling companies out there.
 You can do a quick google search to find them, and check how much each of them will give you for your handset.
 (You put in your phone’s make and model number, the memory spec if applicable, and then they give you a price).
 Top Dollar Mobile were the best price for us on this occasion, but it’s definitely worth shopping around, as prices vary hugely from place to place, week on week.
 Supply and demand, I guess.

 You Type in your tech’s IMEI number, and then once their system has verified it hasn’t been barred, you process your order.
 Top Dollar Mobile will send you out a freepost envelope for you to pop your handset into, then you mail it, and wait for your cash.